shaker kitchen cabinets with natural wood tone

 4. Pot racks

 Unless you are a chef or a home cook, this trend needs to stop.
-Several interior designers keep using this as a kitchen focus to draw the eye in an interesting artistic arrangement.
-But it has stopped being interesting or artistic and we need to let this go.
+Several interior designers use this as a kitchen focus to draw the eye to an interesting artistic arrangement.
+But it has stopped being interesting or artistic, and we must let this go.

 5. Open shelving everywhere